The following interview took place between Sui Foundation staff and Managing Director Greg Siourounis in the days before the launch of Sui Mainnet.

 Sui was built from the ground up because it was clear there were inherent flaws in blockchain design across the board.
 From smart contract programming language to tokenomics, every facet was reconsidered.

-For example, Sui Move, Sui’s smart contract programming language, is a variant of Move.
+For example, Sui uses an version of Move, a smart contract programming language, adapted to Sui's data model.
 The modifications were made because some aspects of Move were not ideal for Sui and made the implementation of some fundamental smart contract use cases difficult.

 As another example, Sui uses an object-oriented data model, meaning instead of assets being stored in an account, assets are objects owned by an account.
 To transfer ownership, the chain only needs to rewrite that single value in the asset’s metadata.
 This allows for the major technological breakthrough of parallel processing.
 Most transactions on a blockchain can be processed in any order because they are causally independent.
 Sui processes these simple transactions in parallel, increasing the speed and throughput of the network as a whole.
 Consensus, which is necessary for causally dependent transactions, isn’t necessary.